aklapatch/DevToolsAndPractice/README.md

 ## Database clients
 + [DBeaver](https://dbeaver.io/): A bit slow since it is java based, but is cross platform.
 + [HiediSQL](https://www.heidisql.com/): Has the best UI Layout (IMO) for a DBMS and works under WINE for Linux.
++ [pgAdmin](https://www.pgadmin.org/): Web-based DBMS for [PostgreSQL](https://www.postgresql.org/).
+Interface is not great, but I have had a hard time getting other DBMS's to work with PostgreSQL.

 ## Best Linux Distros (for me)
 + [Arch](https://www.archlinux.org/)